markus7800/TinyPPL.jl/src/evaluation/readme.md

 end
 ```
 This can be checked with the `@macroexpand` function.

+Interaction with the model is possible by implementing custom samplers.

 The most basic sampler, simple returns the observations or samples if necessary.
 ```julia